tomztz/LCA-Java/README.md

-Lowest Common Ancestor(LCA) of a Binary Tree implementation in java + unit test for the module software engineering first assignment.
+Lowest Common Ancestor(LCA) of a Binary Tree implementation in java + unit test for the module software engineering's first assignment.